oleiade/Elevator/README.rst

 .. image:: http://dl.dropbox.com/u/2497327/baneer.png
     :target: http://elevator.readthedocs.org

-High performance on-disk Key-Value store.
+Elevator is an open source, on-disk key-value.
+It provides high-performance bulk read-write operations over very large datasets while exposing a simple and efficient API.

-Written in Go, relying on the leveldb library as a storage backend, `Elevator <http://github.com/oleiade/Elevator>`_ provides  a fast, async, and reliable access to a multi-leveldb backend.

-Relying on the zeromq network library and msgpack serialization format, it is made to be portable between languages and platforms.
+Written in Go, relying on the levelDB library as a storage backend, it provides a fast, async, and reliable access to a multi-db backend.
+Built upon the zeromq network library and msgpack serialization format it is made to be portable between languages and platforms.

+Elevator is an open source software under the MIT license.
+Any hackers are welcome to supply ideas, features requests, patches, Pull requests and so on.
+Documentation’s development page contains comprehensive info on contributing, repository layout, our release strategy, and more.

 See `Documentation <http://elevator.readthedocs.org>`_ for more details

-Elevator is an open source software under the MIT license.
-Any hackers are welcome to supply ideas, features requests, patches, Pull requests and so on.  `Documentation's development page <http://elevator.readthedocs.org>`_ contains comprehensive info on contributing, repository layout, our release strategy, and more.

 .. image:: http://api.flattr.com/button/flattr-badge-large.png
     :target: https://flattr.com/submit/auto?user_id=oleiade&url=http://github.com/oleiade/Elevator&title=Elevator&language=&tags=github&category=software